Daily Fantasy Sports ILLEGAL in California, per AG opinion

 What’s next?
 What can Californians expect?

-Once Bonta releases the opinion, a few scenarios could unfold:
+Now that Bonta has released the opinion, a few scenarios could unfold:

 Some fantasy operators may continue serving Californians, particularly if the opinion is not accompanied by cease-and-desist letters.